 - A place which gives opportunities, responsibility and develops trust (for both pupils and staff).A place which listens to pupils and acts on what they say.

-An organisation which builds bridges with parents, families and communities, working in partnership with other professionals.
+- An organization which builds bridges with parents, families and communities, working in partnership with other professionals.

-- An organisation which has high aspirations, expectations and achievement and has a positive ‘can-do’ culture, where praise and encouragement prevail and self-esteem is high.
+- An organization which has high aspirations, expectations and achievement and has a positive ‘can-do' culture, where praise and encouragement prevail and self-esteem is high.